jacobthebanana/mais-202-coding-challenge-f2019/README.md

 python3 plot.py
 ```

-The script will create a subfolder `output`.
+Statistics data will be written to the terminal.
+The script will create a subfolder `output` if it does not exist.
 The bar chart will be saved as a PNG file named  `output.png` in that folder.

 ---